Stephyneh/aws-auto-scaling-web-app/README.md

 ---

 ## 📸 Screenshots
-(Add screenshots here of your AWS setup)

----

 ## 📈 Real-World Use Case
 This architecture is used by modern cloud applications to handle variable traffic loads efficiently, similar to systems used by companies like Netflix and Amazon.